ibm-cloud-docs/containers/storage-block-vpc-remove.md

 ## Cleaning up {{site.data.keyword.block_storage_is_short}}
 {: #cleaning-up-block-vpc}

+Deleting your storage instance permanently removes all data.
+This action cannot be undone.
+Make sure you back up your data before you delete the storage instance.
+{: important}

 Remove the PVC, PV, and the storage instance from your {{site.data.keyword.cloud_notm}} account to avoid further charges for your persistent storage.
 {: shortdesc}